This has been produced with the British Paediatric Allergy, Immunity and Infection Group.

 For children with clinical findings consistent with Paediatric Inflammatory Multisystem Syndrome temporally associated with SARS-CoV-2 (PIMS-TS), please also refer to guidance.

-SARS-CoV-2 specific monoclonal antibodies or short course (3 days) remdesivir should be considered for non-hospitalised patients with SARS-CoV-2 infection as per national commissioning policy.
+Short course (3 days) remdesivir remdesivir or SARS-Co-V-2 specific monocloncal antibodies (by exception after MDT discussion) should be considered for non-hospitalised patients with SARS-CoV-2 infection as per national commissioning policy.

 In children and young people (aged < 18yr), risks of hospitalisation or death from COVID are very low.
 Current evidence suggests those in the listed risk groups in the national policy (see table in appendix of national policy) do not have equivalent risk to older adults with the same conditions.